Technologicat/mcpyrate/repl.md

 The cell magic `%%dump_ast` shows the AST representation of a whole input cell.

 The magic function `macro(f)` binds function `f` as a macro in the current REPL session, so you can interactively develop macros right there in the REPL.
 It works also as a decorator.
 The new macro will be available from the **next** REPL input onward.
+You can also use the *self-macro-import* syntax, `from __self__ import macros, f`, to achieve the same effect.

-Each time a ``from module import macros, ...`` is executed in the REPL, just before invoking the macro expander, the system reloads ``module``, to always import the latest macro definitions.
+Each time a ``from module import macros, ...`` (when `module` is anything other than the literal `__self__`) is executed in the REPL, just before invoking the macro expander, the system reloads ``module``, to always import the latest macro definitions.

 Hence, semi-live updates to macro definitions are possible: hack on your macros, re-import the macros, and try out the new version in the REPL.
 No need to restart the REPL session in between.